solaasan/lr_webp_export/README.md

 * Select this plugin.

 # Usage
-* Find the plug-in manager and add the plug-in.
 * Select the photos you want to export
 * Open the export dialog box and select "Export to HEIC" at the top.
 * Set the export image format to TIFF.